Buriram: Climate

-Weather

 Economy

 The bulk of the local economy is agricultural and the tourist industry that is a prominent feature in much of the rest of the country has yet to make a significant impact.
 Key agricultural crops include rice and cassava.
 The main languages spoken in Buriram are central Thai, Lao, and Khmer.

 Sports

 Buriram has a football club, Buriram United F.C., which plays at Chang Arena.

 The construction of top-tier racetrack Chang International Circuit started in March 2013 and opened on 4 October 2014.
 The track is an FIA Grade I certified circuit, suitable for Formula One racing, and hosted a Japanese Super GT round in 2014.
 From 2018 on, the circuit will host MotoGP for the first time.
 It also hosts rounds of the World Superbike Championship (WSBK).
 Other racetracks are being planned, such as a motocross circuit.

 The Buriram Marathon, a silver label class event, is held in January every year.
 Over 25,000 participants are expected in 2023.

 In 2013, Newin Chidchob, developer of the Buriram's new CIC F1 racetrack, has said that, "Buriram doesn't have the sea like Pattaya, doesn't have mountains like Chiang Mai, so we will make Buriram the city of sports."